patrickfrank1/chesspos/README.md

-# Waring: The codebase is undergoing a mayor refactoring
+# Warning: The codebase is undergoing a major refactoring

 I am currently intgrating [DVC](https://dvc.org/) into the project.
 This requires a complete refactoring of the code base.
 Also the embedding search will be moved